leadstar116/laravel-restful-api-example/readme.md

 <h2>Goal:</h2>
 The goal is to create a simple API that consists of three endpoints.
 <p>1.
 A GET endpoint that returns the monthly price for broadband that:</p>
+Accepts: Provider name, Product <br/>
-Accepts:Provider name, Product Returns:Monthly price or failure message.<br/>
+Returns: Monthly price or failure message.<br/>
 <p>2.
-A GET endpoint for energy price that: Accepts:Provider name, Product, Product variation Returns:Monthly price or failure message.</p>
+A GET endpoint for energy price that: </p>
+Accepts:Provider name, Product, Product variation <br/>
+Returns:Monthly price or failure message.<br/>
 <p>3.
-A PATCH endpoint that updates an energy price Accepts:Provider name, Product, Product variation, New Price Returns:A success or failure message.</p>
+A PATCH endpoint that updates an energy price </p>
+Accepts:Provider name, Product, Product variation, New Price <br/>
+Returns:A success or failure message.<br/>

 <h2>API test case</h2>
 <p>1.
 Get Broadband Price: http://localhost:8000/api/getBroadBandPrice (GET)</p>